Why bring students on a 9:38 conference?

 As a Student Worker I want to help students think about gospel ministry all year round, but this annual conference is a great help because it kick-starts conversations and causes students to think intentionally about what to do after graduation.
 After the conference I have a better idea of where students are at in their thinking, and how best to help them plan wisely for the future.

 How do you follow up with students after the conference?
 What sort of things do you encourage them to think about and do in response to what they've heard?

 We’ve found that after the conference our students will often take time to think about their own godliness and suitability for ministry.
 The conference prompts them to consider their gifts, personalities and character, and we want to help them think this through honestly.
 I often ask students after the conference, “Are the any reasons you can think of why you shouldn’t pursue full-time gospel ministry?”

 If they are keen to test their suitability for set-apart ministry, then we try and give them options of how to test the water.

 If they are keen to test their suitability for set-apart ministry, then we try and give them options of how to test the water.
 This might be a ministry trainee role at church, or encouraging them to attend a training course to help develop their gifts.
 This year we have also organised a lunch on the day after the conference so that we can get all the students together who attended.
 At the lunch we’ll take time to reflect and pray about the teaching from the day.
 We’ll also encourage students to think about whether they could commit to partnering with us long-term in Lancaster, perhaps by staying with us to further the work in our city and beyond.

 We are praying each year for faithful gospel workers for the harvest field (Matthew 9:38), and this conference is a helpful way of calling students to this great work.

 If you're a student worker or involved with student work at your church, we'd love you to consider bringing students to a 9:38 conference near you.
-There are three this term, in Bristol, Lancaster and London and one next term, in Birmingham.
+You can find out the dates of this year's conferences here.